About Mount Coolum

 See the guidelines on caring for parks and forests for more information about protecting our environment and heritage in parks.

-Mount Coolum National Park is managed by the Department of National Parks, Sport and Racing’s Queensland Parks and Wildlife Service (QPWS) under the Nature Conservation Act 1992 to preserve and present its remarkable natural and cultural values in perpetuity.
+Mount Coolum National Park is managed by the Department of Environment and Science, Queensland Parks and Wildlife Service (QPWS) under the Nature Conservation Act 1992 to preserve and present its remarkable natural and cultural values in perpetuity.

-Surrounded by urban development and receiving around 130, 000 visitors a year, the park’s values are under increasing threat.
+Surrounded by urban development and receiving around 130,000 visitors a year, the park’s values need to be carefully managed.

 Recovery plans exist for the endangered Mt Emu she-oak Allocasuarina emuina and vulnerable wallum frog species, including the wallum sedgefrog Litoria olongburensis.